dictools/notifier/README.md

 </p>

 ## Getting started
-Dictools Notifier - It's a tool used to notifies the development/content team using a slack webhooks based on a JSON file.
+Dictools Notifier is a tool used to notifies the development/content team using a slack webhooks based on a JSON file.
 Usually, it is used when the development team has the autonomy to create i18n dictionary keys directly in the code using a fallback file, this way it's not necessary to await the content team to create all keys before writing the code.

 ## Installation
-You can install Dictools Notifier using npm or yarn:
+Dictools Notifier can be installed using npm or yarn:

 ```bash
 # npm